chrisvettese/microsoft-hackathon-2021/api-spec.md

 ## /api/transit

 ### get /api/transit

-- returns a table of transits. of the from per Enum is ` day, week, month, year `
+- per Enum is ` day, week, month, year `
+- returns a table of transits. of the form
 ```
 {
     oid,